European shares drop as US-China spat over Hong Kong rattles markets

 Home improvement retailer Kingfisher, which owns B&Q, slumped 7 per cent.
 Photograph: PA

-European shares fell on Wednesday as concerns over US-China trade escalated after the US Senate passed legislation backing human rights protestors in Hong Kong, drawing condemnation from Beijing.
+European shares fell on Wednesday as concerns over US-China trade escalated after the US Senate passed legislation backing human rights protesters in Hong Kong, drawing condemnation from Beijing.

 The pan-European Stoxx 600 index dropped 0.4 per cent, while the Iseq index in Dublin lost 1.2 per cent to 6,805.60.